Best Time to Visit Utah National Parks

 Since the weather is harsh and daytime temps can reach over 100 degrees, summer is not the best time to visit Utah National Parks.
 With that said, tons of people visit in summer, and there are still plenty of ways to enjoy the parks if you’re there anytime from June to August.
 The good news is, sunset in mid-summer isn’t until almost 9pm.
 The best way to enjoy the summer is to tackle the toughest part of your hikes very early and/or late in the day and spend the hottest part of the day relaxing in the shade or swimming.

 You’ll want to load up on sunscreen, wear a hat and other sun protection, and drink more water than you are used to.
-We also like to supplement our water with electrolytes in the summer since the sun can literally zap the energy right out of you.
+I also like to supplement our water with electrolytes in the summer since the sun can literally zap the energy right out of you.
 Permits are also hard to come by in the summer, so plan in advance.

 Things to Do in Summer in Utah’s National Parks